CEI-lab/ece3400-2018/docs/lab2.md

 ## Lab 2: Analog Circuitry and FFTs

 ### Objective
 In this lab, you will add sensors to your robot, and make analog circuits and a digital filter to interface with the Arduino.
 One is a microphone circuit that will detect a 660Hz whistle blow signifying the beginning of your maze mapping.
-The other will capture inputs from an IR sensor to detect nearby robots emitting at 12kHz.
+The other will capture inputs from an IR sensor to detect nearby robots emitting IR at 12kHz.

-### Pre-lab Assignment
+### Pre-lab Assignment (for BOTH subgroups)
 Before you start your lab, you should have familiarized yourself with the analog-to-digital converter on the [ATmega328](http://www.atmel.com/Images/Atmel-42735-8-bit-AVR-Microcontroller-ATmega328-328P_Datasheet.pdf) (Arduino microcontroller).

 You should also have looked over the Open Music Labs Arduino FFT library documentation.
 If you are unfamiliar with Fourier Transforms and Fast Fourier Transforms (FFTs), be sure to check out online resources or textbooks to review the concepts.
 Your website will be expected to have a sufficient explanation of the basic FFT algorithm.

 Look over the Open Music Labs Arduino FFT library example sketches.
 You’ll see that they use the internal microcontroller’s Analog-Digital Converter (ADC) as fast as it can convert.
 Look this up online and see how fast it goes, and then compare that to the Arduino’s analogRead function.
 Is it necessary to use the ADC directly, or is analogRead fast enough?
 This will depend on your application (reading 660Hz sine wave, or ~12kHz IR signal).
 What might be some concerns of using either method?
 What’s the normal range of a human voice?
 Are the harmonics of human speech an issue?
 What is the frequency of the fluorescent lights in the room?
 Can they interfere with your IR sensor?

-For testing in the lab, it’s a good idea to install an App on your phone that will generate the 660 Hz tone.
+If you are on audio, it’s a good idea to install an App on your phone that will generate the 660 Hz tone for testing.
 There are many free Apps for this like Tone Generator for example.

 You should also design some simple analog amplifying and filtering circuits so you can add them as necessary once you’re in lab checking out the amplitude of your analog signals.
-You will especially need an [amplifier](https://cei-lab.github.io/ece3400/Grading/Lab_score.html) on your treasure detection circuit to reliably detect the correct frequency of the treasure.
 What are some good cutoff frequencies to use in your design?
 How big of a gain and DC offset is appropriate?
 (Remember that the Arduino inputs must be between 0 and 5V.)
+[Check the grading scheme](https://cei-lab.github.io/ece3400/Grading/Lab_score.html).

 As always it is a good idea to see old examples of solutions!